siavava/siavava/README.md

 - 👋 Hi, I’m @siavava
 - 👀 I’m interested in Theoretical Computation (Algorithms, etc.) and applied CS fields, particularly Machine Learning and Deep Leatning
-- 🌱 I’m currently learning Java, Julia, C, and more...
+- 🌱 I code in Python, Java, Julia, C, TypeScript, and more...
 - 💞️ I’m looking to collaborate on really anything!
 Just ping me -- if it's doable and it's good then it's cool.
 - 📫 How to reach me: Email: amittai.j.wekesa.24@dartmouth.EDU , LinkedIn: https://www.linkedin.com/in/siavava